aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 ### Local testnet

 There are two options to run a local testnet:
 * Directly [run a local testnet](../nodes/local-testnet/run-a-local-testnet.md) using either the [Aptos-core source code](/nodes/local-testnet/run-a-local-testnet/#using-the-aptos-core-source-code) or a [Docker image](/nodes/local-testnet/run-a-local-testnet/#using-docker).
-These paths are useful for testing changes to the Aptos-core codebase or ramework, or for building services on top of the Aptos blockchain, respectively.
+These paths are useful for testing changes to the Aptos-core codebase or framework, or for building services on top of the Aptos blockchain, respectively.
 * [Install the Aptos CLI](/cli-tools/aptos-cli-tool/install-aptos-cli) and 2) start a [local node with a faucet](/nodes/local-testnet/using-cli-to-run-a-local-testnet#starting-a-local-testnet-with-a-faucet).
 This path is useful for developing on the Aptos blockchain, debugging Move contracts, and testing node operations.

 Either of these methods will expose a REST API service at `http://127.0.0.1:8080/v1` and a Faucet service at `http://127.0.0.1:8000` for option 1 or `http://127.0.0.1:8081` for option 2.
 The applications will output the location of the services.